-French drains, as they are frequently called, have very little to do with the country as their name might suggest.
-In fact, French drains are an American invention.
-They were popularized by Henry Flag French (1813-1885) who was born and raised in Concord, MA.
+French drains, as they are frequently called, have very little to do with the country, as their name might suggest.
+French drains are an American invention.
+They were popularized by Henry Flag French (1813-1885), born and raised in Concord, MA.
 They were developed to respond to the homes built in the late 1700s and 1800s before foundations were constructed out of reinforced concrete.
-The results of this type of construction were often the flooded rooms, mostly basements, of some of the more important people of Massachusetts.
+The results of this construction were often the flooded rooms, most basements, of some of the more critical people of Massachusetts.

 How Does the Sump Pump Work?

 At the top of this page is an early drawing of Mr. French’s French Drain.